MeibomianitisMeibomian gland dysfunction

 Other treatments may include:

 Meibomianitis is not a vision-threatening condition.
-However, it may be a chronic and recurring cause of eye irritation.
+However, it may be a long-term (chronic) and recurring cause of eye irritation.
 Many people find the treatments frustrating because results are not often immediate.
 Treatment, however, will often help reduce symptoms.

 When to Contact a Medical Professional

-Call your health care provider if treatment does not lead to improvement or if styes develop.
+Call your provider if treatment does not lead to improvement or if styes develop.